Finviz Review 2025: Is Finviz Elite Worth It For Traders?

 This is the main event.
 The Finviz stock screener is a masterpiece of user interface design, allowing you to filter over 8,500 stocks down to a manageable handful in seconds.
 The filters are divided into three categories:

-How Our Team Uses the Screener (Real Trade Example): Just last week, the semiconductor sector was showing immense relative strength.
-Our team wanted to find the strongest stock in that group for a potential swing trade.
+How to Use the Screener (Worked Example): Consider a session where the semiconductor sector is showing strong relative strength.
+The goal is to find the strongest stock in that group for further evaluation.

-Here are the best Finviz screener settings we used to find a breakout candidate in AMD:
+Here are the best Finviz screener settings this guide evaluates to find a breakout candidate in AMD:

 This scan, which took 30 seconds to set up, narrowed the entire market down to just 3 stocks.
 AMD was showing the most bullish volume pattern, and we flagged it for a long entry on a break of its intraday high near $185.
 This is the power of Finviz: it takes a broad market thesis ("semis are hot") and turns it into a specific, actionable trade idea.